daliclass/personal-development/class-vs-behaviour-unit-tests.md

 # Behavioural unit testing

-In this post, I will try and show the benefits of focus of testing from classes to behaviour.
-All references to "Testing" from this point onwards will refer to a unit test of either a class-based unit test or a behavioural based unit test.
+In this post, I will try and show the benefits of focusing testing on behavioural units instead of classes.
+All references to "Testing" from this point onwards will refer to a unit test of either a class/behavioural type.
 When doing some research for this I noticed there actually is a pretty even split between class-based/behavioural unit testing.
-I will include some sources as its a pretty interesting topic
+I will include some sources as its a pretty interesting topic.

 ## Common characteristics of class-based testing
-Before jumping into a behavioural approach it makes sense to highlight what I see as the characteristics of class-based testing.
+Before jumping into a behavioural approach I wanted to highlight what I see as the characteristics of class-based testing.

 - Protects against regression
 - Provides fast feedback to assist development tasks
 - Documents the behaviour of a system in a readable way
 - Encourages less coupled code
-- *A unit test tests a single class
-- Tests cement the implementation in place making it hard to refactor.
+- Tests require refactor when the shape of the implementation changes

-For a long time, I was in this camp that every class should be tested.
-Overtime on many projects, I noticed a common pattern emerged that when requirements changed that impacted the fundamental design of a solution, then the migration to a nicer solution was a complex and error-prone task.
-The main reason I see for this is we can't refactor without breaking tests, meaning we have to rewrite tests and any gaps that emerge show up as regressions.
+For a long time, I was in this camp that every class should be directly tested.
+Over many projects, I noticed a common pattern emerges that when requirements change moving the implementation requires a partial rewrite of the test suite + the implementation changes.
+One of the reasons this is hard is because we are changing both the implementation and tests at the same time, which leaves code review / the developers brain as the only thing preventing regressions.

-Additionally to this by testing at the class level, we generally can't refactor the shape of our application without breaking tests.
-If you have ever been in a discussion to decide how to implement something and the test suite being mentioned as a potential reason for a workaround I would put this down to an application that either has no tests or has its structure dictated by tests.
+By testing at the class level, we generally can't refactor the shape of our application without breaking tests.
+If you have ever been in a design discussion and decided to implement a workaround due to the testing rework required to do it "right" then you feel the pain.

 ## Example: Let's look at some code